Homological percolation on a torus: plaquettes and permutohedra: Introduction

 We also apply our methods to Bernoulli site percolation on the tiling of the torus by $d$-dimensional permutohedra, which was previously studied in~\cite{bobrowski2020homological}.
 The precise definitions are as follows.
 Let Recall that the root lattice $\mathcal{A}_d$ is defined by The dual lattice is then defined by which is generated by the basis

-Let $\pi : \hat{\R}^d \to \R^d$ be the natural isometry.
-Then the closed Voronoi cells of $\pi(\mathcal{A}_d)$ are $d$-dimensional permutohedra.
+Here $\vec{1}$ is the vector whose entries all equal $1$.
+The closed Voronoi cells of $\mathcal{A}^*_d$ in $\hat{\R}^d$ are $d$-dimensional permutohedra.
 When $d=2,$ $\mathcal{A}_2^*$ is the triangular lattice and the permutohedra are hexagons.
 For the case $d=3,$ $\mathcal{A}_3^*$ is the body-centered cubic lattice and the permutohedra are truncated octahedra (see~\cite{baek2009some} for a detailed exposition).

-Consider the torus $\bf{T}^d_N$ as the parallelepiped generated by $\set{Nv : v \in B}$ with opposite faces identified.
-Define $Q = Q(d,N,p)$ the be the random set obtained by adding each permutohedron independently with probability $p.$ The topological justification for calling this site percolation is that the adjacency graph on the permutohedra of $Q$ is exactly site percolation on the lattice $\mathcal{A}_d^*$.
-In other words, site percolation is the one-skeleton of the nerve of the cover of $Q$ by the closed permutohedra.
-By the nerve theorem, $Q$ is homotopy equivalent to this nerve and as such has the same connected components as site percolation on $\mathcal{A}_d^*$.
+Consider the torus ${\bf T}^d_N$ as the parallelepiped generated by $\set{Nv : v \in B}$ with opposite faces identified (we use boldface to distinguish from the plaquette structure on the torus).
+Define $Q = Q(d,N,p)$ to be the random set obtained by adding each permutohedron independently with probability $p.$ The topological justification for calling this site percolation is that the adjacency graph on the permutohedra of $Q$ is site percolation on the lattice $\mathcal{A}_d^*,$ a generalization of how site percolation on the triangular lattice is sometimes studied instead as face percolation on hexagons.
+Moreover, the topology of $Q$ can be recovered from the information encoded in its adjacency graph as described in the second paragraph of Section~\ref{sec:monotonicity}.
+This key property is not shared by site percolation on the cubical lattice.